Diplomatic History Manuscript Guidelines

 Diplomatic History bases its excellence as the journal of record in the field of U.S. foreign relations, and as one of the premier venues of publication in the History discipline, on its peer review process.
 The review process is double-blind (in which neither the author nor the reviewer know the other) to protect reviewer and author anonymity and assure authors of a fair hearing.
-Ultimately, the Editor will make the final decision on publication of all manuscripts and reviews submitted to the journal.
+Ultimately, the Editors will make the final decision on publication of all manuscripts and reviews submitted to the journal.

 Steps in the peer review process: